Agoric/validator-profiles/ZanshinDojo/readme.md

 4. I commit to not exceed 10% voting power

 5. I will actively participate in security and upgrade governance proposals found on [Commonwealth.im](https://commonwealth.im/agoric)
+See [Proposal #9](https://ping.pub/agoric/gov/9), which we proposed after working with the core team and other validators to confirm remediation of an important bug fix.

 6. I will report bugs I discover through the process described in the [Agoric Reporting a Security Bug Runbook](https://github.com/Agoric/agoric-sdk/wiki/Runbook%...)